edawson/LaunChair/README.md

 October 2014

 ## Background
-There is a lot of computational power out there that never gets utilized.
-Nearly every digital device today, be it a cell phone or supercomputer, has multiple cores.
-But sometimes we single-threaded human beings do things that waste all this power at our fingertips.
-Worst of all, we waste our own time when we do inherently parallel tasks in serial.

 LaunChair makes it easy to run a list of independent serial or multithreaded tasks in parallel on your laptop or workstation.
 It can make things like parameter sweeps much faster with just one or two extra lines of code.
 It owes